 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the TabTip.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Touch Keyboard and Handwriting Panel or Tablet PC Input Panel Accessory or Microsoft Tablet PC Component belongs to software Microsoft Windows Operating System by Microsoft (www.microsoft.com).
+The process known as Touch Keyboard and Handwriting Panel or Tablet PC Input Panel Accessory or Microsoft Tablet PC Component belongs to software Microsoft Windows Operating System or Betriebssystem Microsoft Windows by Microsoft (www.microsoft.com).

-Description: The original TabTip.exe is an important part of Windows and rarely causes problems.
-TabTip.exe is located in a subfolder of "C:\Program Files\Common Files" or sometimes in a subfolder of "C:\Program Files".
+Description: TabTip.exe is an important part of Windows, but often causes problems.
+TabTip.exe is located in a subfolder of "C:\Program Files\Common Files".

 Recommended: Identify TabTip.exe related errors